virtualizebrief/collection/cvadtools/readme.md

 # Citrix Virtual Apps & Desktops
 General collection.
 Where common admin functions can be found for managing a Citrix site.
-Scroll down to find out more about specific topics.
+Click on any common to see a more detailed write up at our github wiki page.

 | Command | Description |
 | :--- | :--- |